bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 **Closures**

-Closures are basically functions that have captured variable from an external scope (variables that were not parameters of the functions).
+Closures are basically functions that have captured variables from an external scope (variables that were not parameters of the functions).
 Closures are often used as the parameters of higher-order functions (functions that take functions as parameters):